Rigid analytic Stein algebraic groups are affine: Finite vector bundles on an abelian scheme

 \begin{proposition} Suppose that the scheme $S$ is quasi-compact.
 Then, the functor

 is an equivalence of categories.
 Furthermore,

-\begin{enumerate} \item the functor $\rho$ preserves direct sums, tensor products, internal homs, symmetric, exterior powers, and is compatible with arbitrary base change; \item for an $m$-finite vector bundle $V$ on $A$, the representation $\rho_V$ factors through $A[m]$; \item for a finite vector bundle $V$, the homomorphism $\alpha_\ast V \to e^\ast V$ given by evaluation at $e$ induces an isomorphism of $\cO_S$-modules
+\begin{enumerate} \item it preserves direct sums, tensor products, internal homs, symmetric, exterior powers, and is compatible with arbitrary base change; \item for an $m$-finite vector bundle $V$, the representation $\rho_V$ factors through $A[m]$; \item for a finite vector bundle $V$, the homomorphism $\alpha_\ast V \to e^\ast V$ given by evaluation at $e$ induces an isomorphism of $\cO_S$-modules

 \end{enumerate} \end{proposition}